Dominic Smith Player Props: Nationals vs. Cardinals

-Dominic Smith -- with an on-base percentage of .263 in his past 10 games, 75 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the St. Louis Cardinals, with Jack Flaherty on the hill, on June 19 at 4:05 PM ET.
+On Tuesday, Dominic Smith (.237 on-base percentage in past 10 games, 100 points below season-long percentage) and the Washington Nationals play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 7:05 PM ET.

+He had a one-hit showing in his previous game (1-for-4) against the Cardinals.

 Dominic Smith Game Info & Props vs. the Cardinals